oss-review-toolkit/ort/docs/hints-for-use-with-docker.md

    **Note:** If you receive any authentication errors, double-check this file.
 The format often shared online with the properties separated by newlines does **not** work with Docker images for ORT, as not all included third-party tools support this format.

 2. Mount the `.netrc` into the home directory of the ORT Docker container.
-By default that is the `/root` directory:
+By default, that is the `/root` directory:

    ```shell
    docker run -v <workspace_path>:/project -v <netrc_folder_path>/.netrc:/root/.netrc ort --info scan (...)